 When choosing an output format, you should consider in advance the circumstances under which you plan to use these converted songs.
 Because the output format of these Apple songs should be compatible with the device or program you may use.

 The "AUTO" option in the output format will help export songs in the original format with the original audio quality retained.

 Step 4 Converting Apple Songs to Unencrypted Files

 After a series of customized output settings, you are ready for conversion.
+Head to the "Home" section.
 Hit on the "Convert" button to step forward.
 With a stable network connection, TuneCable processes the conversion at a faster speed.
 Once it completes, you will be prompted.